Testing Seed Germination

 2.)
 If Previous Years Seed Is Good

-Another reason to test sprouting times is on the previous year’s seed to see if it worth planting or not.
+Another reason to test sprouting times is on the previous year’s seed to see if it is worth planting or not.
 With each passing year, the seed loses a certain percentage of the seed that will sprout.
 In small garden areas where you can overseed and thin out easily, this doesn’t really make a large difference.
 In large garden plots and in the case of farm field plantings, it would matter greatly.

 3.)
 Large Seed Plantings

 When a person is planting a small seed, they tend to overplant and thin out any plantings needed.
 If you have a large seed like corn that is spaced just so far apart and in rows, it would be more important to test the seed for the percentage of seed that would sprout.
-In the case of say, 70% of corn seed coming up that would get you a passing grade in school, but wouldn’t make the cut for growing corn seed.
+In the case of say, 70% of corn seed coming up would get you a passing grade in school, but wouldn’t make the cut for growing corn seed.

 4.)
 Which Seed Company You Like To Purchase From